pactumjs/pactum/docs/api-testing.md

 As the functionality of the application grows, the scope of the testing grows with it.
 At one point test data management becomes complex.

-Lets say you have a numerous test cases around adding a new user to your system.
+Assume you have numerous test cases around adding a new user to your system.
 To add a new user you post the following JSON to `/api/users` endpoint.

 ```json
 {